 The big economic headline maker last week was retail sales, which saw healthy growth.
-Also, housing starts saw mixed performance, while layoffs rose, but remained in safe territory.
+Also, housing starts saw a mixed performance, while layoffs rose, but remained in safe territory.

 Retail sales for January 2017 enjoyed a 0.4 percent gain to hit $472.1 billion, the Census Bureau reported last week.
 Compared annually, January’s receipts were 5.6 percent higher than January 2016’s sales.